-Non-thermal plasmas can be divided into many groups depending on their generation mechanism, their used pressure range, or the electrode geometry.
-In Figure 2.3, the discharges are grouped according to their temporal behavior, pressure range, and appearance.
+Non-thermal plasmas can be divided into distinctive groups depending on their mechanism used for their generation, their used pressure range, or the electrode geometry.
+In figure 2.3, the discharges are grouped according to their temporal behavior, pressure range, and appearance.
 The most eminent characteristics of six non-thermal discharges are listed as follows (Eliasson and Kogieschatz, 1991).

 - 1) Glow discharge

 - 2) Microwave discharge

 - 3) Radio frequency discharge

 - 4) Gliding arc discharge

-- 5) Dielectric barrier discharge
+- 5) Corona discharge

-- 6) Corona discharge
+- 6) Dielectric barrier discharge